 The rate of HIV/AIDS infection in Liberia is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Malaria and other tropical diseases are common in West African countries, including Liberia.
-You are encouraged to consider having vaccinations before travelling, consider taking prophylaxis against malaria, and to take measures to avoid insect bites such as using an insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+You should consider taking prophylaxis against malaria, and taking measures to avoid insect bites such as using an insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

-Water-borne, food-borne and other infectious diseases (including cholera, typhoid, yellow fever, lassa fever, hepatitis, polio and tuberculosis) are common, with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases (including cholera, typhoid, lassa fever, hepatitis and tuberculosis) are common, with more serious outbreaks occurring from time to time.
 It is advisable to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have fever or are suffering from diarrhoea.

 Where to get help